gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 PM2 is a process manager for Node.js applications.
 PM2 provides an easy way to manage and daemonize applications (run them in the background as a service).

-We will use npm, a package manager for Node modules that installs with Node.js, to install PM2 on our server.
+We will use npm, a package manager for Node modules that install with Node.js, to install PM2 on our server.
 Use this command to install PM2:

 `sudo npm install -g pm2`

-The -g option tells npm to install the module globally, so that it's available system-wide.
+The -g option tells npm to install the module globally so that it's available system-wide.

 PM2 is simple and easy to use.
 We will cover a few basic uses of PM2.